Director of Major and Planned Gifts

 About the Position

 Western Michigan University Homer Stryker M.D.
-School of Medicine is recruiting a Director of Major and Planned Gifts.
+School of Medicine has an exciting new position of Director of Major and Planned Gifts within the Office of Development.
 The Director of Major and Planned Gifts (The director) is responsible for identifying, cultivating, soliciting and stewarding major gift prospects with the ability to make gifts of $50,000 or more to the WMU Homer Stryker M.D.
 School of Medicine.
 The director will be responsible for managing a portfolio of 100 to 150 major and planned gift prospects.
 The director will play a leadership role in the multi-year comprehensive fundraising campaign of the WMU Homer Stryker M.D.
 School of Medicine that is anticipated to run from 2021 to 2031.

 MAJOR GIFT DUTIES: